sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![github-advisory-database](images/g6.png)

-1. Paste the example next to the  `fail-on-severity`(line number 37) in the workflow file and click on **Commit Changes** in the top right corner.
+1. Paste the example next to the  `fail-on-severity` in the workflow file as shown in the below screenshot and click on **Commit Changes** in the top right corner.

     ![github-advisory-database](images/g7.png)